GabrielRytov/ARPi-Blynk/README.md

 ### Why use both an Arduino and a Raspberry Pi?

-Simply because both the Raspberry Pi and Arduino hold various advantages and disadvantages.
-For example, taking a picture on an ESP12 would take around 80 lines of code, yet on a Raspberry Pi it would only take 1.
-Reading sensor data however, follows the same logic only backwards, favoring microcontrollers over microcomputers.
-This approach gave the best of both worlds, and also posed as a new challenge.
+Simply because both the Raspberry Pi and Arduino are very different.
+Microcontrollers can interpret non-binary data from sensors, and generally tend to have native PWM.
+The Raspberry Pi however, is a mini-computer, and is much better at being a webserver than reading sensor data.
+So why not get the best of both worlds and combine the two?

 ### How does it work?